sys20651/webpack-boilerplate/README.md

 ## Usage

--   Use this template on GitHub or download the latest release from the [Releases page](https://github.com/onfusion/webpack-boilerplate/releases).
+-   Use this template on GitHub.
 -   Write all your ES2015+ Javascript code in `src/js` and SCSS styling in `src/style`.
 Store static assets in `src/static`.
 Organize HTML files the way you like.
 -   Available commands:
     -   `npm run build`: Build files to the `dist` folder.
 Transpiles down to ES5 and bundles all JS into `app.bundle.js`.
 Transpiles SCSS to CSS and adds prefixing into `style.bundle.css`.
 Copies static assets and HTML over, and bundled CSS and JS gets added to HTML file.